erdogant/bnlearn/README.md

 * All kinds of contributions are welcome!

 ### Citation
-Please cite d3graph in your publications if this is useful for your research.
+Please cite ``bnlearn`` in your publications if this is useful for your research.
 See column right for citation information.

 ### Maintainer
 * Erdogan Taskesen, github: [erdogant](https://github.com/erdogant)